dotM87/dotM87/README.md

 - 📄 Know about my experiences [https://m87.site/blog](https://m87.site/blog)

-- ⚡ Fun fact **I'm drawn to sunsets and sunrises, they wrap me in a comforting warmth that soothes my soul.**
+- ⚡ Fun fact **"You can't get so hung up on where you'd rather be, that you forget how to make the most of where you are." - Arthur | Passengers (2016)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">